nexxai/alive/README.md

 - Unit tests for each module with mocked dependencies
 - Integration tests for the main workflow
 - API response mocking and DNS resolution simulation

+### CI/CD

+This project uses GitHub Actions for continuous integration.
+Tests are automatically run on every push and pull request to ensure code quality.

 ## Project Structure